XDgov/bias-toolkit-frontend/_resources/get-started.md

 # text to show on the card
 display-title: Get Started
-details: Get started with an introduction to major concepts in bias and AI/ML.
+details: Start here for an overview of bias and an introduction to major concepts.

 # whether or not the card is "featured" on the /resources page or homepage
 featured: true